bekk/bekk-christmas/post/thecloud/uffizzi-app-platform.md

 * Unlimited Build Minutes
 * Continuous Deployment

-The source code is on [Github](https://github.com/nordineb/Uffizzi-demo) and the application is live <https://uffizzi.bekkops.com/>
+The source code is on [Github](https://github.com/nordineb/Uffizzi-demo) and the application is live at <https://uffizzi.bekkops.com/>

 # CI/CD pipeline

 Uffizzi can set up and deploy an application directly from Github.
-There is no need for a Dockerfile either, Uffizzi is using Heroku buildpacks to detect the appropriate stack to build the application and the container:
+There is no need for a Dockerfile, it uses Heroku buildpacks to detect the appropriate stack and build the container:

 <img src="https://github.com/nordineb/Uffizzi-demo/blob/main/images/buildpacks.png?raw=true" alt="build-log" width="600"/>

 Uffizzi watches our Github repository and automatically builds and deploys changes immediately.
-It worked very well for my simple application, but there is little debugging possibilities.
-Alternatively, Uffizzy can monitor a Dockerhub account and automatically deploy new images.
+It worked very well for my simple application, but there is no debugging possibility.
+Alternatively, Uffizzy can monitor a Dockerhub account and automatically deploy new images as soon as they are pushed.

 # Custom Domain